CCTB: application and eligibility

-10. Do I have to file an income tax return if I have no income to report?
+10. Do I have to file an income tax return if I have not received income in the year?

 Yes.
-You and your spouse or common-law partner have to file income tax returns reporting that you have no income, so that we can correctly calculate your entitlement to the Canada child tax benefit (CCTB).
+You and your spouse or common-law partner have to file income tax returns reporting that you have no income, so that the CRA can correctly calculate your entitlement to the Canada child tax benefit (CCTB).
 You have to do this each year to ensure that your CCTB payments continue.